dreger/kqdreger.com/_src/show/index.md

 title: The Show
 ---
 # The Show
 A weekly podcast by Kyle Dreger.

+{% for post in site.show.posts %}

+{% endfor %}